 5.Get active in online groups

-Most live event organisers create some kind of online community so delegates can connect before, during and after the event (Build Your Audience Live has a dedicated Facebook community).
+Most live event organisers create some kind of online community so delegates can connect before, during and after the event (#2020 Sorted has a dedicated Facebook community).
 Spending some time engaging in the online group, ahead of the event, will make it much easier to connect with people IRL.
-You could even try and find out what everyone is wearing, as Catherine Gladwyn has done ahead of Build Your Audience Live.

 6.Sit at the front of the room